DataBiosphere/toil/docs/appendices/staticAzure.rst

    installing, but when they do they will report in to Mesos and begin running any scheduled jobs.

 #.
-Whan you are done running your jobs, go back to the Azure portal, find the
+When you are done running your jobs, go back to the Azure portal, find the
    Resource Group you created for your cluster, and delete it.
 This will destroy all the VMs and any data stored on them, and stop Microsoft charging you money for keeping the cluster around.
-As long as you used a separate Asure Storage account in a different Resource Group, any information kept in the job stores and file stores you were using will be retained.
+As long as you used a separate Azure Storage account in a different Resource Group, any information kept in the job stores and file stores you were using will be retained.